 “Have you thought about them at all since?
 Do you think about the other rattata that we fought, or that third pidgey that got away?”

 The other two are silent for a bit, then Blue shrugs.
 “Not really.”

-Blue rolls his eyes, and Leaf gives him an irritated look before turning to Red with a sympathetic expression.
+Blue rolls his eyes, but Leaf’s expression is sympathetic.
 “That makes sense.
 Do you feel bad about it?”

 “I don’t, actually,” he says, surprising himself with the realization even as he sees their brows rise.
 “I mean in an abstract way, sure, but I’m not about to go back and release her.
 And I’m a bit curious as to why.
 I care about my rattata, but not the ones I didn’t catch, even the ones affected by its capture.
 Is that odd?”